 Undergraduate Portfolio Submission

 Students working primarily in digital media should include a minimum of four hand-created works (drawings, paintings, prints, or sculptures) in their portfolios.
 Make sure images are in focus and well-lit.
 Our program prioritizes original ideas in art-making.
 Select images that show us who you are as an artist!

 Portfolio Submission Deadlines:

 - For Early Action, the Art Department must receive your portfolio by November 1, 2018.

 - For Regular Decision, the Art Department must receive your portfolio by February 1, 2019.

 Undergraduate Program Information Sessions

-These sessions take about one hour including a brief tour of the facilities.
+These sessions take about two hours and include a tour of the facilities.

 Interested in studying Art at UW-Madison?
 Attend this information session if you are an admitted student, currently in the application process, or even just starting your college exploration process.
 This session is run by our Undergraduate Programs Assistant Shannon Jones (BFA 2016).
 We will provide an overview of Art Department programs and discuss degree options, course offerings, and various opportunities available for art students at UW-Madison.